AP071216/mp2/README.md

 7. A best tries count so I can aim to beat my record
 8. A reset button to reset the game at the end of a round
 9. Distinct colours to easily differentiate the cards once flipped

+## Gameplay

+How to play:
+1. The game starts with all 16 cards face-down.
+2. Click on any card to flip it over and reveal its color.
+3. Click on a second card.
+4. If the two cards match, they will remain face-up.
+5. If they do not match, they will flip back over after a short delay, and you can try again.
+6. The goal is to find all 8 matching pairs in the fewest number of tries.

 ## Design